woocommerce/qit-documentation/docs/custom-tests/orchestration.md

 Orchestration manages the order and context in which tests for multiple plugins are executed within a single run.
 It ensures that:

-- **Shared States Are Applied Once:** Steps needed by all plugins under test (e.g., disabling onboarding wizards, applying global settings) occur in a shared setup phase.
+- **Shared states are applied once:** Steps needed by all plugins under test (e.g., disabling onboarding wizards, applying global settings) occur in a shared setup phase.
-- **Isolated States Remain Independent:** Each plugin’s tests run with a clean, predictable baseline, ensuring no plugin’s tests interfere with another’s state.
+- **Isolated states remain independent:** Each plugin’s tests run with a clean, predictable baseline, ensuring no plugin’s tests interfere with another’s state.
-- **Consistent Test Runs:** By carefully restoring database snapshots and running isolated setup/teardown phases per plugin, orchestration guarantees repeatable results for compatibility tests.
+- **Consistent test runs:** By carefully restoring database snapshots and running isolated setup/teardown phases per plugin, orchestration guarantees repeatable results for compatibility tests.

 ## Key concepts

 ### Shared vs. isolated

-- **Shared Setup/Teardown:** Executed once before and after *all* plugins’ tests run.
+- **Shared setup/teardown:** Executed once before and after *all* plugins’ tests run.
 This phase is ideal for establishing a global baseline, such as turning off onboarding screens or applying universal configurations.

-- **Isolated Setup/Teardown:** Executed before and after *each plugin’s individual tests*.
+- **Isolated setup/teardown:** Executed before and after *each plugin’s individual tests*.
 This ensures that when one plugin’s tests start, they do so from a known, standardized database state.
 When these tests finish, their changes are undone, leaving the environment ready for the next plugin.

 ### Database snapshots